Ascenso MX: Primera División "A" de México (1994–2009)

-In 2009, the major changes were: the name change from Primera División A to Liga de Ascenso.
-The league was reduced to 17 teams and the groups were eliminated.
-The Apertura 2010 tournament had 18 teams participating.
-In 2012 the league was rebranded as Ascenso MX.
+Liga de Ascenso de México (2009–2012)

-Alebrijes de Oaxaca was the 16th team of Ascenso MX in 2013.
-Alebrijes was partly formed by consolidating Segunda División side Tecamachalco which had won promotion to Ascenso MX in 2012, but did not fulfill infrastructural requirements set by the Mexican Football Federation.
+In 2009, the division was renamed as Liga de Ascenso de México.
+The league was reduced to 17 clubs and the groups were eliminated in the regular phase.
+The Apertura 2010 had 18 participating clubs, the league was rebranded in 2012.
+In 2013, Alebrijes de Oaxaca was the 16th club to join Ascenso MX, Alebrijes was partly formed by consolidating Segunda División side Tecamachalco which had won promotion to Ascenso MX in 2012, but did not fulfill infrastructural requirements set by the Mexican Football Federation.
 In August 2013, Zacatepec was promoted to Ascenso MX in place of relegated Pumas Morelos.

-From 2011 to 2016, there was no relegation to the Segunda División de México.
+From 2011 to 2016, there was no relegation to Segunda División.
 On June 6, 2016, returned the relegation for the 2016–17 season.
 Loros UdeC and Murciélagos were relegated in the next two seasons.
-In 2018–19 season, C.D.S.
-Tampico Madero finished last in the relegation table, but remained in Ascenso MX after paying a bail.
+In 2018–19 season, Tampico Madero finished last in the relegation table, but remained in Ascenso MX after paying a bail.

-Abolition
+Ascenso MX (2012–2020)

-On April 13, Liga MX and Ascenso MX President Enrique Bonilla announced the termination of the remainder of the Clausura 2020 season.
+In 2012, the league rebranded its name, logo and competition format as Ascenso MX, the clubs do not need the FMF certification to be promoted and the division no longer used format with groups in regular phase.
+On 13 April 2020, Liga MX and Ascenso MX President Enrique Bonilla announced the termination of the remainder of the Clausura 2020 season.
 Two reasons were the 2019–20 coronavirus pandemic and the league's lack of financial resources.
-Its U-17 and U-20 youth systems and the Liga MX Femenil are also at risk.
+The Ascenso MX was replaced by the Liga de Expansión MX on 17 April 2020.